Quick and Easy Paella

 Paella Made Easy

-This traditional Spanish dish comes straight to your kitchen from the region of Valencia in Spain, right on the Mediterranean.
-Although the original dish is a bit complicated and time-consuming to prepare, our version is a quick and simple skillet dish for all of us craving Spanish flavors.
+This traditional Spanish dish comes straight to your kitchen from the region of Valencia, Spain.
+Although the original dish is a bit complicated and time-consuming to prepare, our version is a quick and simple skillet dish perfect for anyone craving Spanish flavors.

 The vegetables are sautéed first to give added flavor to the rice along with the chicken broth, turmeric and shrimp.
 If you’re looking to cut down on sodium intake, try using low-sodium chicken broth, or simply use half water and half broth.